Measure Theoretic Aspects of Oscillations of Error Terms: The Oscillation Theorem Of Landau

 Using Theorem~\ref{thm:analytic_continuation_mellin_transform}, we have

-when $s$ lies right to the contour $\Co$.
+when $s$ lies to the right of the contour $\Co$.
 Denote the first nontrivial zero of $\zeta(s)$ with least positive imaginary part by $2s_0$, which is approximately

-Define the contour $\Co(s_0)$, as in Figure~\ref{fg:contour_c0s0}, such that $s_0$ and any real number $s\geq1/4$ lie in the right side of this contour.
-A meromorphic continuation of $A(s)$ to all $s$ that lies right side of $\Co(s_0)$ is given by
+Define the contour $\Co(s_0)$, as in Figure~\ref{fg:contour_c0s0}, such that $s_0$ and any real number $s>1/4$ lie to the right of this contour.
+A meromorphic continuation of $A(s)$ to all $s$ that lies to the right of $\Co(s_0)$ is given by

 From (\ref{eq:analytic_cont1/4}) we calculate the following two limits:

 and